DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 > break after she installs a newer version of Boa.
 She visits the weekly
 > Code Café organized by her university’s central RSE team.
 The RSEs not
 > only help her update her scripts but also suggest some changes which
-> actually speed up processing by a factor of 25.
+> speed up the computation by a factor of 25.
 > During the next meeting with her PhD supervisor, Kim presents her
 > collection of scripts.
 The supervisor encourages Kim to create a Boa
 > library from them, as they will be very useful to other